+The relationship Between Birds, Berries and Fruit have much to teach us about life on Earth.
 I have been watching the ripening of the fruit on the Shadbush tree in my garden.
 The birds take almost all the fruit every year.
-But, the relationship of the birds, the plants and the seeds have much to teach us about life on Earth.
+But, I don’t mind.
+I know they depend and cooperate with each other.

 In the eastern deciduous forest, where I live, over 300 species of plants depend on birds to disperse their seeds.
 Most trees and shrubs in North America depend on seed-dispersal by birds.
 Seedlings need distance from their parent plants because seeds that attempt to grow under or in close proximity to their parents often won’t do well.
 The tiny seedlings compete for moisture and light with well-established plants.
 If you watch birds you know they don’t stay in one place too long.
 The eat and run.
 They carry the seeds in their bodies and then deposit the seed as waste a distance away from the parent plant.